Robopoly/Quadcopter/README.md

 # Quadcopter shield

-## TODO
-There might be a problem at this moment with the axis on the PCB and the x,y axis used by the accelerometer.
-Will be checked soon

 ## Introduction
 This shield has firstly been designed by Robopoly for Aeropoly.
 It is now available at Robopoly.
 It is cmade for the [PRismino][prismino], and thus compatible with a Leonardo and most Arduino boards.